rvijay333/RISC-V-Talent-Development-Program/README.md

 # Flip-Flop Simulation with Selection Indicators on VSDSquadron Mini

 ## Overview
 This project demonstrates how to simulate four types of flip‑flops (SR, JK, T, and D) on the VSDSquadron Mini board, which is based on the CH32V00x RISC-V microcontroller.
 The user can select which flip‑flop to operate by pressing one of four dedicated buttons.
-Two additional input buttons feed the flip‑flop’s binary inputs (S, R, J, K, T, or D), and the outputs **Q** and **¬Q** are shown on two LEDs.
+Two additional input buttons feed the flip‑flop’s binary inputs (S, R, J, K, T, or D), and the outputs **Q** and **~Q** are shown on two LEDs.
 Additionally, four extra indicator LEDs light up to show which flip‑flop is currently selected, and two more LEDs display which input buttons are pressed.

 ### Features
 - **4 Flip‑Flop Modes**: SR, JK, T, D